CiscoDevNet/intersight-powershell/docs/Set-IntersightApplianceUpgradePolicy.md

 ```

 ### -NondisruptiveGracePeriodWeek
-Updates not requiring a reboot will start automatically once the grace period ends.
+Updates that do not require an appliance reboot start automatically after the grace period ends.

 ```yaml
 Type: long